LehaoLin/ASimp/README.md

 ### How to test the experiment system

 - `frontend` is the frontend directory, using `pnpm i; pnpm dev` to run the test, or `pnpm i; pnpm build` to build the frontend file.
-- `backend` is the backend direcotyr, using `node index.js` to run it.
+- `backend` is the backend directory, using `node index.js` to run it.
 Please notice the running port.
 - Because the size of all ratio version models is very big, we can't add it into this repo, you can find it via `https://drive.google.com/drive/folders/1SFntMCPCaKN7TMF1-qfhxlxc-zSIuBjf?usp=sharing`.
 And move the `3dmodels` directory under `experiment_system/backend`